CesarGMEFA/CesarGMEFA/README.md

 - 🌱 I’m currently learning **in Platzi** and University

-- 👨‍💻 All of my projects are available at [https://knowing-guavaberry-4bb.notion.site/Portafolio-para-que-lo-lea-HolaMundo-7dc6d7a3a5cc43c6aa0d6040924bbd72](https://knowing-guavaberry-4bb.notion.site/Portafolio-para-que-lo-lea-HolaMundo-7dc6d7a3a5cc43c6aa0d6040924bbd72)
+- 👨‍💻 Parts of my projects are available at [https://knowing-guavaberry-4bb.notion.site/Portafolio-para-que-lo-lea-HolaMundo-7dc6d7a3a5cc43c6aa0d6040924bbd72](https://knowing-guavaberry-4bb.notion.site/Portafolio-para-que-lo-lea-HolaMundo-7dc6d7a3a5cc43c6aa0d6040924bbd72)

 - 💬 Ask me about **ReactJS**